e-Contract/ethereum-resource-adapter/README.md

 The JCA Resource Adapter even supports JCA transactions on smart contracts written in Solidity.

 Furthermore, fast Ethereum transactions are also supported via internal nonce caching.
+On a JCA rollback, the corresponding nonce cache gets nicely reset as well.

 ## Message Listener